Kohl (cosmetics): Horn of Africa

-Usage of kohl eye paint in the Horn of Africa dates to the ancient Kingdom of Punt.
+The usage of kohl eye paint in the Horn of Africa dates to the ancient Kingdom of Punt.
 Somali, Djiboutian, Ethiopian, and Eritrean women have long applied kohl (kuul) for cosmetic purposes, as well as to cleanse the eyes, lengthen eyelashes, and to protect the eyes from the sun's rays.

 West Africa

-Kohl is also applied in parts of West Africa by the Fulani, the Hausa people, and the Tuareg.
-In addition, it is used by the Wolof, Mandinka, Soninke, Dagomba, Kanuri, and other predominantly Muslim inhabitants of the Sahel and Sahara regions.
-Kohl is used by both sexes, and by people of all ages, mainly during weddings, Islamic festivals (such as Eid ul Fitr and Eid ul Adha), and trips to the mosque for the weekly Jumuah congregational prayer.
+Kohl is also applied in by many peoples parts of West Africa, including the Fulani, the Hausa people, the Tuareg, and the Yoruba.
+In addition, it is utilized by Muslim inhabitants of the Sahel and Sahara regions.
+Kohl is used by both sexes and by people of all ages during weddings, festivals, and outings.

-For women, kohl or black-henna is applied to the face as well in a similar manner as that practiced by communities in North Africa.
+For women, kohl or black henna is applied to the face as well in a similar manner as that practiced by communities in North Africa.